Kuberow/kos/readme.md

 * Notification system.

 ## Writing Shell Specific Software
-If you would like to leverage the abilities of remos, look in the `_G.remos` global for the publically exposed interfaces.
+If you would like to leverage the abilities of kos, look in the `_G.remos` global for the publically exposed interfaces.

 ### Events
 There are a few specific events that you can use in your programs.